dataluscorp/browser/tools/sanitizer/docs/asan.rst

 ::

-   $ python -m fuzzfetch --asan -n firefox-asan
+   $ python -m fuzzfetch --asan -n datalus-asan

-to get the optimized Linux ASan build mentioned above unpacked into a directory called ``firefox-asan``.
+to get the optimized Linux ASan build mentioned above unpacked into a directory called ``datalus-asan``.
 The ``--debug`` and ``--os`` switches can be used to get the other variants listed above.

 Creating Try builds